mrassi/REtrackerDEMO/README.md

 1- Tested extension cable [from Amazon](https://www.amazon.com/gp/product/B07MZRB6LN)

-2- Download Calibration pattern (camera-calibration-checker-board_9x7.pdf)  print it and tape it to a board

-3- Check the 3D-printable design (mount_t265_d435.stl) for attaching the Realsense with a 1/4 inch screw
+2- Check the 3D-printable design (mount_t265_d435.stl) for attaching the Realsense with a 1/4 inch screw

+# Lens calibration procedure

+1- Download Calibration pattern (camera-calibration-checker-board_9x7.pdf)  print it and tape it to a board

+please note the following